breakin/snestistics/docs/tutorial-1.md

 Labels for indirect jumps
 -------------------------
 Some jumps are data-driven.
-That means that they either get an address from somewhere (memory or ROM) and then jumps to that address.
-Since that address might not be part of the ROM (or hard to find) it is hard to find when just looking at the source code.
-In _Snestistics_ it appears as a comment.
+That means that they get an address from somewhere (RAM or ROM) and then jumps to that address.
+Since that address might not be part of the ROM it may be hard to know the value by just looking at the source code.
+In _snestistics_ all indirect jump locations appear as a comment.
 ~~~~~~~~~~~~~~~~
 label_80E744:
     /* *I 00 0000 80E744 C2 30       */ rep.B #$30